3 Things Every Startup Needs

 A lawyer makes sure your startup is operating legally in every way.
 That way, both you and your company are protected.
 More than that, a lawyer can help you reduce risk by guiding you on issues such as:

 - Founders agreements

 But there’s more.
 If you have partners, everything you agree to verbally needs to be in writing — even if you’ve known each other since first grade.
 Haven’t made any money yet?
 Don’t kid yourself.
 The time to deal with these issues is before there’s money on the line.
 In fact, I recommend you set up a Grunt Fund.

-If you’re planning to speak with investors – even if it’s your parents or your best friend – you need a lawyer advising you before you pitch anyone, so that you, your fledgling company, your friends and your family are protected.
+If you’re planning to speak with investors — even if it’s your parents or your best friend — you need a lawyer advising you before you pitch anyone, so that you, your company, your friends and your family are protected.
 You want to be sure that you’re making the right kind of deal for you and your company.
-Did you know that if you don’t structure things the right way now, you may impact your ability to attract investors later?
+In fact, did you know that if you don’t structure things the right way now, you may impact your ability to attract investors later?
 Yeah, I didn’t think so.
+You’re not alone.
 So go ahead and talk to a lawyer who’s experienced in helping startups.

 An accountant can help ensure that your financial projections are accurate and that your budgeting is realistic.
 They’re also great at helping you set up bookkeeping and tax routines that will keep you in good shape when it comes to Uncle Sam.
 Just as important, accountants can give your startup valuable advice on effective tax strategies that may allow you to legally lower your annual tax burden.

 A business plan is your roadmap to success –and– will save you both time and money.
 Lots of startups want to attract investors, but even if you’re self-funding (bootstrapping), I’m sure you want to avoid expensive mistakes and miscalculations.